kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Tibetan strong protection](../../content/images/tibetan-strong-protection.png)

-- While I'm waiting for him to arrive at Valencia airport, I translate one of the posts I see on the `@jctot19` Google search a lot.
+- While I'm waiting for him to arrive at Valencia airport, I translate one of the posts I always see on the `@jctot19` Google search.

 ![Igual trasquilaron](../../content/tweets/july-comms/igual-trasquilaron.png)